 - Meditation – reduces stress, gives you more focus, less anxiety, makes you more creative, more compassionate, better memory and can lessen the effects of aging on the brain.

 - Smile – Faking a smile or laugh works as well as the real thing; the brain doesn’t know the difference.
 Smiling releases endorphins to make you feel happy, lower stress levels and are the body’s natural pain killers.
 Give the world a big smile.
 You will instantly feel better

 Getting rejected is a part of life and you can learn and grow from the experience.
 Take the time to be honest with yourself about how you were and came across.
 Ask yourself what you can learn from it and what you would do differently next time.
 Be curious rather than judgemental.
 By taking the time to do this you will reduce the risk of rejection in the future.
 It is all about continual improvement.
 If you were applying for a job you would look at what you could do to improve your chances of getting it.
 The same applies to dating, maybe you need to work on your conversation skills or what you talk about on a date.

 Don’t fall into the slump that you won’t meet anyone and that it’s not worth trying.
 This can be a self-fulling prophecy.

 If you don’t get a job, you keep trying until you do.
 The same applies to dating.
 This is a temporary setback.
 You might not be what everyone is looking for, but you only need the person who is right for you and dating is a numbers game so don’t give up.
 Remember the person you are looking for is also looking for you.

-Don’t be tempted to stay in your comfort zone.
-Push the boundaries, even if you get rejected as it makes you grow.
-Celebrate the fact that you are getting out of your comfort zone and meeting new people
+Don’t stay in your comfort zone, even if it feels tempting.
+When you push your boundaries, even if you get rejected, it will make you grow.
+Take the time to celebrate the fact that you are getting out of your comfort zone and meeting new people